pleisto/mashcard/packages/active-support/docs/api/README.md

 node_modules/@types/lodash/common/function.d.ts:640

-___
+---

 ### <a id="partialright" name="partialright"></a> partialRight

 • **partialRight**: `PartialRight`

-This method is like _.partial except that partial arguments are appended to those provided to the new function.
+This method is like \_.partial except that partial arguments are appended to those provided to the new function.

 **`param`** The function to partially apply arguments to.